ashuk203/gen-cs-wiki-articles/README.md

 This module predicts the outline for an article given its title and a short sentence description about it.
-The below part contains details about how to run and setup the code.
+The README file contains details about how to setup and run the code.

 For a research report, please refer to [Research-report.md](Research-report.md)

 # Setup